mixxxdj/manual/source/chapters/djing_with_mixxx.rst

    A waveform that is too close to the noise floor

-   .. note:: To adjust the output volume of a sound system while maintaing a
+   .. note:: To adjust the output volume of a sound system while maintaining a
              high signal-to-noise ratio, the gain should be adjusted as close to the speakers as possible.
 Refer to the :ref:`Gain Knob <interface-gain-knob>` section for details.

 .. _beatmatching-and-mixing: